ASSERT-KTH/jact/README.md

 ##### Current prerequisites:
 - Required to use JaCoCo
-- Need to be able to build a FAT-jar (including the project and its dependencies)
+- Use either the Maven Shade Plugin to create a FAT-jar (including all the dependencies along with their transitive dependencies).
+Example provided under 'Using JACT'.
-- Provide the name of the FAT-jar before packaging (for report generation)
-- Resulting jar has to be place under ./target/
+- Resulting FAT-jar has to be place under ./target/

 ### Building the test project and inspecting its coverage report:
 - Clone this repo and build the project from the root folder: